Saturday, December 1 – Mindo to San Clemente – 350 km

 In some areas with curves hugging the mountain walls parts of the road have collapsed so some spots were one lane only with minimal warning signs about closed lanes, narrow roads, or non existent bits of road.
 All in the spirit of adventure, right?
 We were happy to not have met any big trucks or buses coming towards us in these sections.

 We arrived in Macara about 5:30, checked into our very, very basic $15 per night hotel.
 At least it had secure parking, even if there was no hot water or air conditioning.
-As the evening was hot, we didn’t find it comfortable but it seemed the only place on town that one could pre book.
+As the evening was hot, we didn’t find it comfortable but it seemed the only place on town that we could reserve.
 We found a small bbq place for dinner, shared a beer on the deck at the hotel, and did our best to fall asleep despite the less than comfortable room.

 Wednesday, December 12 – Macara to Chiclayo – 390 km